pradyut3501/spurious_corr/README.md

 ## Overview

 This library enables controlled injection of *spurious token correlations* into text datasets.
-It was originally developed for research on **Seamless Spurious Token Injection (SSTI)**, as described in (link_to_our_paper).
+It was originally developed for research on **Seamless Spurious Token Injection (SSTI)**, as described in our [paper](arxiv.org/abs/2506.11402).

 Key capabilities include: